rafgenduke/willhabenAPI/README.md

 .priceTo(int) | sets the maximum price to search for .sortBy(int) | sets sort order
-.areaIds([string]) | sets area ids to search for .getURL() | get URL with the currently set variables .search() | executes search -> returns Promise
+.areaIds([string]) | sets area ids to search for .private(boolean) | true if you want to search for private advertisements, false for retailer's .getURL() | get URL with the currently set variables .search() | executes search -> returns Promise